jphpsf/gregarius/README.markdown

 The admin section is not using the skin

-Only tested on Firefox 3.6
+Only tested on Firefox 3.6 and Chrome/Webkit